Skip top navigation Skip to main content

 Major: Exercise Science

-Velocity Sports Performance, Norwood, MA
+Internship at Velocity Sports Performance, Norwood, MA:

-"My experience at Velocity Sports Performance has been exceptional and surpassed my expectations.
-It has been both difficult and rewarding because I am learning the hands-on part of my career.
+My experience at Velocity Sports Performance was exceptional and surpassed my expectations.
+It was both difficult and rewarding because I learned the hands-on part of my career.
 I learned how to lead group warm-up sessions, how to coach general populations including young athletes, and how to conduct athlete testing.
 Effective testing and measurements inform training decisions that help athletes achieve their goals and maximize their potential.
-This has been a great experience and I've learned so much."
+This was a great experience and I've learned so much.

 Jasmine Williams